chandolusravya/Habit-Tracker/README.md

 3. When clicked on "create a routine" button, user is taken to a Create Page, where they can create their own routine by setting goals according to their preference.
 4. If user clicks on "Routine" button, he/she will be navigated to Routine List Page which conatins all the routines created/saved by default that can be used without creating a new one.
 5. User can access their progress report from home screen which will show their achievements and rewards.
 6. Users can also change the fonts, language and update their profile picture from settings page.

+For this code to work, Install:
+1. Android Studio (for emulator)
+2. SDK
+3. JDK (JAVA)
+4. Node.js
+5. BundleTool
+6. Chocolatey
+7. VSCode (editor)

+Instructions to run code:
+1. $ npx react-native@latest init app_name
+2. $ python ./reactnative-setup.py $ python somewhere/reactnative-setup.py  ( clone https://github.com/bjmckenz/rn-cli-fixup.git in your home directory before this step for reactnative-setup.py)
+...Output: does things. leaves copy of messages in **reactnative-fixup.txt**
+3. $ npx react-native doctor <--- at least once, verify it is ALL GREEN
+4. To run:
+   $ npx react-native run-android
+6. To Build apk file:
+   cd android ; .\gradlew build ; .\gradlew bundleRelease
+7. $ java -jar "C:\Program Files\bundletool-all-1.15.6.jar" build-apks --bundle=app\build\outputs\bundle\release\app-release.aab --output=app\build\outputs\apk\release\app-release.apks --mode=universal --ks=..\android/app/my-release-key.jks --ks-pass=pass:12345678 --ks-key-alias=my-key-alias --key-pass=pass:12345678
+8. $ java -jar "C:\Program Files\bundletool-all-1.15.5.jar" extract-apks --apks=app\build\outputs\apk\release\app-release.apks --output-dir=app\build\outputs\apk\release\ --device-spec=..\android\universal.json